q-litzler/Hydrodynamic-Simulation/Technical-considerations.md

 `GLuint		backwards = this->_model._col;`

+for example.

-*A module to rule them all*
+**A module to rule them all**

 As stated before, each component of the *Model* has a number of similar attributes and member functions in order to manage the buffers that will later be used by OpenGL in our *View* class.
-This is a great opportunity to create a parent abstract class providing the necessary tools for its children to grow into productive members of our software.
+This is a great opportunity to create a parent abstract class providing the necessary tools for its children to grow into fully productive members of our ~~society~~ software.

 ```
 class AModule